 Edited for Syndication: When Raven: The Dragon's Eye re-aired in 2015, the first episode's Cold Open (which explains that the quest to obtain waters from the Secret Temple was successful) was removed, presumably because Raven: The Secret Temple had not been re-aired.

-- Irony as She Is Cast: James Mackenzie is afraid of heights yet played the titular character who turned into a flight-capable bird.
+Irony as She Is Cast: James Mackenzie is afraid of heights yet played the titular character who turned into a flight-capable bird.
 In an interview, he revealed that he actually was not scared of heights as a child despite this being the case for him as an adult.
 He also still wanted to be able to attempt the Leap of Faith himself during the original run of the show.

-- Keep Circulating the Tapes: The show dosen't air on TV anymore, but almost all of the episodes are on YouTube along with various clips.
+Keep Circulating the Tapes: The show dosen't air on TV anymore, but almost all of the episodes are on YouTube along with various clips.
 The only DVD release was of the final week of Series 6.

 In the 11th and 12th series, the name Aisha Toussaint's Raven had when she was a warrior was originally going to be revealed but since the plot focuses on her role as the new Raven, this did not happen.

 Sticking with the revived series: the new version of Battering Ram was supposed to be a two versus two team challenge as shown in an illustration on the map.
 Unfortunately, the budget was not big enough for that and it became a challenge all four of the warriors had to do as one team.